safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise3.md

 ![](./Images/Img5.204.Ex1.SetFTCompression.png)

 Click OK to close the dialog.
-If you press the run button now - with the prompt option set - you'll see that there are now two new prompts for cell size and compression.
+If you press the run button now - with the prompt option set - you'll see that there are now two new prompts for resolution and compression.

 <br>**6) Publish and Run Workspace**